zpg6/pingg/README.md

 ## Further Help

+- To see some great example videos from *basic Angular* to *integrating with Firebase* to *server-side cloud functions*, click this link [FireShip Playlists on YouTube](https://www.youtube.com/c/AngularFirebase/playlists) and select the topic you're working on.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+- To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-To read more about Angular concepts like components, modules, pipes, etc. please visit [angular.io/docs](https://angular.io/docs).
+- To read more about Angular concepts like components, modules, pipes, etc. please visit [angular.io/docs](https://angular.io/docs).

-To see some great example videos from *basic Angular* to *integrating with Firebase* to *server-side cloud functions*, click this link [FireShip Playlists on YouTube](https://www.youtube.com/c/AngularFirebase/playlists) and select the topic you're working on.
+- For more help with how Firebase services work, see [Firebase Docs](https://firebase.google.com/docs/guides).
+There won't necessarily be Typescript code snippets there you can use in Angular, but they will explain data movements outside of the Angular app and the limitations of the services.